Rolling stock of the Bluebell Railway: Bulleid carriages

 The 1940s Southern Railway designs of Oliver Bulleid produced a very clean, modern-looking carriage, many of the features of which were perpetuated in the BR standard (Mk.
 I) designs.
 The Bluebell's collection contains examples of SR built, contractor built and BR built carriages.
 It is unfortunate that none of the shorter, early Bulleid designed carriages have survived.

 British Railways standard steam stock (Mk.I)

 The staple of most preserved railways, on the Bluebell Mk1s only form a proportion of the operational stock.
 They are a durable design, representing in many ways the culmination of traditional carriage design in the UK, prior to the introduction of monocoque techniques.

 Pullman and Wagon-Lits cars

 Several of these have been overhauled and operate regularly as the Bluebell Railway's Golden Arrow dining train (lunch and dinner).

 Observation car, Royal and Directors' saloons

-The Observation cars are occasionally brought out for a ride in.
-They provide a unique view of the railway and are either attached to the back of a passenger train or used on their own.

 Non-passenger coaching stock

 The Bluebell has a large collection of wagons which were originally used in passenger trains.
 This section also includes carriages used for service purposes by the Bluebell that were originally passenger carriages.